Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 How long does it take to open an account?

-Is it easier to open a Premier account (Priority Banking)?
+Is it easier to open a Premier (Priority Banking) account?

 Summary

-As of 2026, it is true that opening a Malaysian bank account has become 'stricter than before.'
-However, there are still plenty of cases where accounts can be opened if the necessary documents and reason for staying are in order.
+As of 2026, it is true that opening a bank account in Malaysia is "stricter than before."
+However, there are still plenty of cases where it is possible if you have the required documents and a valid reason for staying.

-The most important thing is to choose a branch experienced in handling foreign nationals.
-Carefully selecting not just the bank but the specific branch, and gathering the latest firsthand information, is the shortcut to success.
+The most important thing is to choose a branch that is experienced in handling foreign customers.
+Carefully selecting not just the bank but the specific branch, and gathering the latest firsthand information, is the key to success.

 3 Key Points for Successfully Opening an Account

-๐ฆ Choose a branch experienced in handling foreign nationals(Branch selection matters more than the bank name)
+🏦 Choose a branch experienced in serving foreign customers(Branch selection matters more than the bank name)

-๐ฌ Check the latest information from the local community(Outdated information cannot be relied upon)
+💬 Check the latest information from the local community(Outdated information is unreliable)

 Key Takeaways from This Article

-- โFor education migration, opening an account after obtaining a visa is the practical route
+- ✓For education migrants, opening an account after obtaining a visa is the practical route

-- โWhile waiting for a visa, a Wise debit card can cover living expenses
+- ✓While waiting for a visa, living expenses can be covered with the Wise debit card